ding-lab/msisensor/README.md

 Test sample
 -------
-We provided one small sized sample data (tumor and matched normal bam files) for user to try msi scoring step.
+We provided one small dataset (tumor and matched normal bam files) to test the msi scoring step:
-It is very simple to run this test using sample data:

         cd ./test
         bash run.sh

 Contact
 -------
-Please contact Beifang Niu by bniu@genome.wustl.edu and Kai Ye by kye@genome.wustl.edu if you have any questions.
+If you have any questions, please contact one or more of the following folks:
+Beifang Niu <bniu@sccas.cn>
+Kai Ye <kaiye@xjtu.edu.cn>
+Li Ding <lding@wustl.edu>
+Cyriac Kandoth <ckandoth@gmail.com>